marionwalton/media-and-society/9_gender.md

 ### Heteronormativity

+{: .definition}
 Heteronormativity refers to an ideology about heterosexuality as the "normal" or "natural" form of attraction and relationships.

-This “natural” configuration of relationships is ideologically defined as a relationship between one man and one woman, who both embody conventional gender roles & norms (hegemonic masculinity and feminity), and engage in conventional sexual practices ([Barker, 2016:84](references.html#barker_2016)).
+Heteronormativity as a “natural” configuration of relationships is ideologically defined as a relationship between one man and one woman, who both embody conventional gender roles & norms (hegemonic masculinity and feminity), and engage in conventional sexual practices ([Barker, 2016:84](references.html#barker_2016)).

 These different normativities are related and are kept in place through the associations between a whole set of binary oppositions  e.g. man vs woman, strong vs weak, dominant vs subordinate, gay vs straight.

 ## Gender in advertising